Tax/Billing

 Frequently asked questions

-What is the VAT rate?
+What is the VAT rate this uses?

 How do I extract just the VAT from a total?